rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Robert Brandom (b.
 1950)

 Peirce:

+>   The opinion which is fated to be ultimately agreed to by all who investigate,
+>   is what we mean by the truth, and the object represented in this opinion is
+>   the real.
+That is the way I would explain reality.

+and

 >   Hence, the sole object of inquiry is the settlement of opinion.
 >   We may fancy that this is not enough for us,